 If you’ll be using the app on an ongoing basis, you’ll save a substantial amount of cash by making that one-year commitment.
 If you’re already subscribing to the complete Adobe package, then you already have access to Acrobat DC.

-Adobe Acrobat Pro: What’s in it For You?
+Adobe Acrobat Pro Review: What’s in it for You?

 Since Adobe Acrobat is all about creating, modifying and sharing PDF documents, I’m going to list all its features by putting them into the following five sections.
 The screenshots below are from the Mac version of Acrobat, but the Windows version should look similar.
 In each subsection, I’ll first explore what the app offers and then share my personal take.